 Dig Deep into Surrealist Cinema with Five Stunning Films

-After seemingly endless weeks in isolation, there seems no better time to explore some lesser-known surrealist masterpieces.
-Surrealist films provide an alluring visual gateway to the subconscious with imagery inspired by dreams and their intricate explorations of the human psyche.
-We’ve rounded up five of our favorites here, from the 1940s to the 2010s, so you can bask in their transfixing and untamed symbolist beauty.
+Surrealist films provide an alluring visual gateway to the subconscious, with imagery inspired by dreams.
+Fitting for these strange times, we’ve rounded up five of our favorite explorations of the human psyche, from the 1940s to the 2010s, so you can bask in their transfixing and untamed symbolist beauty.

 - Where the Wild Things Are (2009)

 Spike Jonze turned Maurice Sendak’s beloved children’s picture book into a widescreen feral fantasy, punctuating its introspective narrative with a string of surrealist devices.
 It’s a wonderfully whimsical portrait of the child we all once were.

 Tantrum-prone little Max takes us on a fantastical adventure on the wild side of his emotions, to a fictional land where he’s king.
 There, his swelling loneliness at home, the piercing question marks and fear of growing up take the form of giant furry beasts — playful, violent, unpredictable, bursting out against a backdrop of towering forests and vast, sun-bleached deserts.
 It’s a vivid psychoanalytical canvas that gives free rein to Max’s and our imagination, as we travel beyond the grounding hows or whys of our adult minds.

 - Alice (1988)